 4.3.
-The Customers use Publisher Products during an evaluation/trial period will be governed by the following provisions of this condition 4.3 together with the terms of this Agreement, and the Publisher Licence Terms:
+The Customer’s use of Publisher Products during an evaluation/trial period will be governed by the following provisions of this condition 4.3, together with the terms of this Contract, and the Publisher Licence Terms:

 4.3.2. the Customer shall use the Publisher Products during the Trial Period for a minimum of 3 x 20 minute sessions per pupil per week (i.e. at least 60 minutes in total per pupil per week);